 Campsite 3L7 to the Lamar River Trailhead - 10.4 Miles - Easy to Moderate Hiking - 3 Stream Crossings

 On day three the trail continues to follow the Lamar River north over very similar terrain, climbing small hillsides and then descending to the level of the river.
 This type of terrain will certainly give your quads and calves a good workout.
 There are three small streams to ford between campsite 3L7 and the Lamar River Trailhead The first is Miller Creek at 24.4 miles, followed by Calfee Creek at mile 25.6, and finally Cache Creek at mile 30.
 Cache Creek is the widest of the three and in the spring it can be a difficult stream to navigate.
-If you plan to hike this trail in the spring please check with rangers regarding the conditions of these rivers.
+If you plan to hike this trail in the spring please check with rangers regarding the conditions of these streams.
 Spring runoff can remain heavy through the month of July, making it difficult to access this area.
 If you are planning to fly fish the Lamar River it's obviously best to wait until the river clears, and it is often one of the last rivers in the park to become fishable.
 On this particular backpacking trip it rained on our very first night and by the time we reached the Lamar River the following day it was the color of Yoo-Hoo, making it impossible for us to do any fishing.

-Over the next 5 miles the trail climbs and descends the smaller hillsides that flank the river to the east.
+Over the next 5 miles the trail climbs and descends the smaller hillsides flanking the river to the east.
 There are four campsites remaining between Miller Creek and Cache Creek (3L1, 3L2, 3L3 & 3L4) and all are top notch campsites with 3L4 being our favorite.
 After passing campsite 3L3 the trail moves away from the Lamar River as it nears Cache Creek.
 At around 30 miles there is a panoramic view looking northwest directly into the legendary Lamar Valley.

 The last two campsites (3L1 & 3L2 ★★★★★) are located on opposite sides of Cache Creek.
 Site 3L1 is on the north side and 3L2 lies to the south side of this Lamar River tributary.
 Campsite 3L1 is an easy site to reach from the Lamar River/Soda Butte Trailhead if you're looking for a manageable overnighter (3.6 miles one-way).

 After crossing Cache Creek the trail climbs a steep hillside that is obviously used by bison and other animals that frequent the area.
-There are a number of game trails that crisscross the main path but the orange trail markers will guide you through this network of false pathways.
+There are a number of game trails crisscrossing the main path but the orange trail markers will guide you through this network of false pathways.
 About halfway up the hillside you'll see the signpost for the Cache Creek Trail that connects from the east.
 After climbing about 250 ft. the trail levels off and the landscape begins to open, with the Lamar Valley now in plain sight.
 As you hike these last few miles to the Lamar River/Soda Butte Trailhead savor the incredible panoramas that make the Lamar Valley so popular, and as you descend into this wide valley be on the lookout for bison, grizzly bears, wolves, elk and pronghorn antelope.
 These animals are present in large numbers in and around the Lamar Valley, especially bison, and can often be seen grazing across this enormous open landscape.

 At mile 32.0 the Specimen Creek Trail splits off to the left just as you reach the valley floor.
 Here the topography is now completely flat with sagebrush growing in profusion across much of the valley.
-In another 0.2 miles the trail forks one again, with the left path heading to the trailhead for stock parties.
+In another 0.2 miles the trail forks once again, with the left path heading to the trailhead for stock parties.
 The right trail leads to the parking lot for day hikers and backpackers.

 The last 1.2 miles of this hike are absolutely breathtaking, with the jagged peaks along the parks northeastern border rising steeply toward the Wyoming skyline.
 For the first time in three days you'll begin seeing and hearing the telltale signs of civilization as motor vehicles pass along the park's Northeast Entrance Road, signifying the end of another incredible Yellowstone wilderness adventure.